helmutkemper/flight/README.md

 It was made to create all the necessary infrastructure for the microservice to work and then cause random failures, such as stopping the container or simulating an overloaded network.

+This project will be create files in the local computer with security breach reports and resource consumption, such as memory and cpu

 To learn more about him https://github.com/helmutkemper/chaos

 Project structure: